Grand Canyon Antelopes: History

 The university announced a five-year sponsorship deal with Nike on May 27, 2015, as a part of Grand Canyon's athletic expansion.

 On August 23, 2017, the NCAA officially approved Grand Canyon's move to Division I, elevating the university to active membership status.
 GCU immediately became eligible for postseason competition.
+The women's golf program became the first team to represent the school in NCAA DI postseason in 2018.

+GCU quickly thrived in the WAC, winning six straight Commissioner's Cups for fully completed school years as the conference's top-performing athletics department.

+The university announced on May 10, 2024 that it would become a full member of the West Coast Conference on July 1, 2025.
+On November 1, the university announced that it would instead join the Mountain West Conference no later than July 1, 2026.

+On July 1, 2025, GCU officially withdrew from the WAC.
+On July 8, 2025 the Mountain West announced Grand Canyon would join the conference for the 2025-26 school year.
+This made GCU the second non-football institution to be a full member of a Division I FBS conference, the other being American Conference member Wichita State.

 Sports

-Grand Canyon University sponsors teams in 10 men's and 11 women's NCAA sanctioned sports:
+Grand Canyon University sponsors teams in 9 men's and 11 women's NCAA sanctioned sports:

 Baseball

 GCU Baseball has won four NAIA Baseball World Series in 1980, 1981, 1982, and 1986.
 A number of Alumni have gone on to Major League Baseball careers.
-The program advanced to its first NCAA Tournament in 2021 after winning the WAC baseball tournament and followed it up in 2022 with its first at-large bid.
+The program advanced to its first NCAA tournament in 2021 after winning the WAC baseball tournament and followed it up in 2022 with its first at-large bid.

 Men's basketball

-Men's basketball is coached by Bryce Drew of NCAA Tournament lore.
+Men's basketball is coached by Bryce Drew of NCAA tournament lore.
 GCU won three NAIA Men's Basketball Championships at the NAIA Division I level in 1975, 1978, and 1988, the 2007 PacWest Conference Championship and a berth in the 2007 NCAA Division II men's basketball tournament.

 GCU has seen two Lopes basketball alumni go on to careers in the NBA, including: Horacio Llamas, the first Mexican-born player to play in an NBA game.; and Bayard Forrest, former basketball player with the Seattle SuperSonics and Phoenix Suns.

 Croatian national team player Emilio Kovačić played his first university basketball seasons in Grand Canyon, before leaving to Arizona State.
-In 2021, the Antelopes won their first WAC championship and made their first NCAA appearance.
+In 2021, the Lopes won their first WAC championship and made their first NCAA appearance.
+In 2024, making their third NCAA tournament appearance in four years, the Lopes claimed their first tournament win by upsetting Saint Mary's.

 Women's basketball

-Women's basketball won the 2007 PacWest Conference Championship and a berth in the 2007 NCAA Women's Division II Basketball Tournament.
+Women's basketball won the 2007 PacWest Conference Championship and a berth in the 2007 NCAA Women's Division II Basketball tournament.